leezhuuuuu/Repo2JSON/README_EN.md

 #### Response

-Returns a JSON object containing the file tree structure and the contents of the files that meet the specified criteria.
+Returns a JSON object containing the file tree structure and file contents that meet the specified conditions.

 ```json
 {